 The first step in shark attack prevention is understanding the risk.
 When you enter the water, you are visiting the shark’s home.
-Statistics show that you are more likely to die from a car crash than be killed by a shark or as the result of a shark bite.
+Statistics show that you are more likely to die from a car crash than be killed by a shark.

 However, sharks do bite people and there are things you can do to avoid potential danger.

 - Do not go into the water if you see a shark.

 - Know the area.
 Ask lifeguards or locals if sharks have been spotted in the area and check the Dorsal shark reporting app and check for shark sightings.